nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * The +/- refers to whether you wish to add or subtract from the reward points of the customer, + to add, - to subtract
 * The points refers to how much you wish to add or subtract the reward points of the customer
 * The points **must be a positive integer** 1, 2, 3, ​​…
+* Addition will also result in an addition of cumulative points, subtraction will not change cumulative points.

 Examples:
-* `listc` followed by `addpoints 2 100` adds 100 reward points to the 2nd customer.
+* `listc` followed by `addpoints 2 pt/100` adds 100 reward points to the 2nd customer.
-* `findc Betsy` followed by `addpoints 1 300` adds 300 reward poitns to the 1st customer in the results of the `findc` command.
+* `findc Betsy` followed by `addpoints 1 pt/-300` deducts 300 reward points from
+the 1st customer in the results of the `findc` command.

 ### Setting tiers for your reward system : `settier`